nemesisprime1/maplestorybot/README.md

-# Join the Discord Server to get started or look at video showcase!
+# Join the Discord Server to get started!
 [Join Here!](https://discord.gg/8NndFGpeYp)

 Looking to level up in Maplestory even while away from your PC?
 Want to reach Odium quickly?
 Dream of racking up mesos without lifting a finger?
 Aiming for Lvl 300?
 We've got you covered!